nablarch/nablarch-document/en/migration/index.rst

 This document will explain how to migration a project created with Nablarch 5 to Nablarch 6.

 .. important::
+  Nablarch 6 version 6/6u1 is a pre-release version, and 6u2 will be the first version after the official release.
+  Therefore, the procedures described here assume that you are upgrading from the latest version of Nablarch 5 to Nablarch 6u2.
-  When upgrade to a version with an update number (such as 6u1), additional steps may be required in addition to those described here, so be sure to check the upgrade instructions in release notes.
+  When upgrading to 6u3 or later, additional steps may be required in addition to those explained here.
+  Be sure to check the upgrade procedure by referring to the release notes for 6u3 or later in order.

 Major differences between Nablarch 5 and 6
 =========================================================================